saud-aslam/cloud_DevOps/README.md

   <img src="src/assets/images/docker1.png" alt="aws"></p>

 So far in the manual deployment we used our local database which is running on EC2 instance.
 Now we went a little advance in the approach and rather than running local psql container in the instance, we used AWS database service i.e RDS.
 This allows us to run our trading-app container on ec2 instances and database container on a separate private subnet database server.
-Further we also created autoscaling group and a load balancer
+Further we also created autoscaling group and a load balancer which would automatically scale-up and scale-down the instances based on the load on Load balan
 # Jenkins and Elastic Beanstalk

 The problem with the above approach is that it took a while to set it up, and updating my project way too time consuming.
 If I wanted to use a newer version of my app, I basically needed to log in to each instance and pull the latest docker image.